Duke Wu of Jin

-Reign of Quwo
+Reign in Quwo

-In 716 BC, Zhuang Bo of Quwo died and his son Cheng ascended the throne of Quwo.
+In 716 BC, Count Zhuang of Quwo died and his son Cheng ascended the throne of Quwo.

 In 710 BC, the eighth year of the reign of Marquis Ai of Jin, Marquis Ai of Jin invades a small state south of Jin called Xingting (陘廷).
 Xingting then made an alliance with Duke Wu of Quwo.
 In the spring of 709 BC, they attacked Yi (翼), the capital of Jin.
 Then, he stayed in Xingting for a while.
 Then, he ordered his half uncle, Han Wan, to ride a chariot with Liang Hong (梁弘) by his right and chase Marquis Ai of Jin who escaped from Yi.
 They chased him around the bank of the Fen River (汾水) and at that night, they managed to capture Marquis Ai of Jin.
 The Jin people asked the son of Marquis Ai of Jin, to become the next ruler of Jin and he became Marquis Xiaozi of Jin.
 In 709 BC, the first year of the reign of Marquis Xiaozi of Jin, Duke Wu of Quwo ordered Han Wan to kill Marquis Ai of Jin.

 According to the Records of the Grand Historian, in 706 BC, the fourth year of the reign of Marquis Xiaozi of Jin, Duke Wu of Quwo killed Marquis Xiaozi of Jin.
 King Huan of Zhou sent Guo Zhong (虢仲) to attack Duke Wu of Quwo so he went back to Quwo.
 Meanwhile, King Huan of Zhou put the uncle of Marquis Xiaozi of Jin, into the throne of Jin and he became Marquis Min of Jin.